Billy Truax: Dallas Cowboys

 In 1973, the Cowboys drafted tight end Billy Joe DuPree in the first round.
-On September 5, Truax was assigned to the taxi squad because of a stomach disorder (ulcer).
-He appeared in 2 games and didn't register any stats, before being placed on the injured reserve list on October 26.
-He was not re-signed after the season.
+After clearing waivers, on September 5, Truax was assigned to the Cowboys' taxi squad.
+He missed most of the season because of a stomach disorder (ulcer) and appeared in only two games for the Cowboys (September 16 and September 24) without registering any statistics.
+He was placed on the injured reserve list on October 26, ending his season.
+Truax was not re-signed after the season.